Unregistered Brokers in Mexico: Risks and How to Screen

 10. Have you ever had a client complaint filed against you?
 A direct question that some agents will not answer honestly, but asking signals to the agent that you conduct due diligence, which deters opportunistic behavior.

-Structural protections that work regardless of agent quality
+What should buyers verify on structural protections that work regardless of age?

 Certain protections insulate you from agent-related risk regardless of whether your broker is AMPI-certified or a weekend hobbyist: